-- Proof of identity: Where a birth certificate cannot be produced, other acceptable evidence of a child's full name and date of birth includes: - Statement from the Australian Immunisation Register (AIR) - Medicare card - letter from the doctor or midwife who attended the birth - doctor's note attesting to a child's age - passport - citizenship documents or Australia visa documents or Immicard. - Proof of residence: a utility bill, rental agreement or rates notice with family name and address (this must be the main residence of the child). - Subsidy card and immigration visas (where applicable). - Documents from Family Support Services or a MCH nurse confirming high support needs and/or disability, or letter from a doctor for complex medical needs (where applicable). - Other proof required to verify the child meets local criteria. - Credit card (to pay the registration fee).
-The fee can also be paid in person at the City of Whittlesea council office.
+- Proof of identity: Where a birth certificate cannot be produced, other acceptable evidence of a child's full name and date of birth includes: - o Statement from the Australian Immunisation Register (AIR) - o Medicare card - $\circ$ letter from the doctor or midwife who attended the birth - doctor's note attesting to a child's age - o passport - o citizenship documents or Australia visa documents or Immicard. - Proof of residence: a utility bill, rental agreement or rates notice with family name and address (this must be the main residence of the child). - Subsidy card and immigration visas (where applicable). - Documents from Family Support Services or a MCH nurse confirming high support needs and/or disability, or letter from a doctor for complex medical needs (where applicable). - Other proof required to verify the child meets local criteria. - Credit card (to pay the registration fee).
+The fee can also be paid in person at their nearest council office.
 This fee is waived for all families and carers eligible for ESK/KFS/priority allocation.